Satriale's Pork Store: Location

 Satriale's Pork Store is a meat market in Kearny, New Jersey.
-Although a mob-owned establishment, Satriale's runs a legitimate business, selling a variety of meats, pork, and sausage, along with deli-style sandwiches.
-The store has a coffee bar that sells pastries and espresso, as seen in several episodes.
-In the large storefront windows hang cured hams and trussed pig carcasses, coils of pink-and-beige sausages, including a denuded chicken with its beak still in place.
+Although a mob-owned establishment, Satriale's runs a legitimate business, selling a variety of meats, including pork and sausage, as well as deli-style sandwiches.
+The store also has a coffee bar that sells pastries and espresso, as seen in several episodes.
+In the large storefront windows hang cured hams and trussed pig carcasses, coils of pink-and-beige sausages, and other miscellaneous meats, including a denuded chicken with its beak still in place.

-In the pilot episode, Silvio Dante tells Tony, Paulie and the gang that his wife Gabriella Dante sends him to the store regularly because she thinks it sells the best capicola.
+In the pilot episode, Silvio Dante tells Tony, Paulie, and the gang that his wife Gabriella Dante sends him to the store regularly because she thinks it sells the best capicola.
 FBI Agent Dwight Harris, who investigates Tony Soprano and the members of his family throughout the show, loves their veal parmesan sandwiches.

 In the episode "Toodle-Fucking-Oo", Silvio tells Richie Aprile that Tony no longer discusses mob business directly with his capos, using Silvio Dante as an intermediary, and never discusses mob business at Satriale's anymore because of FBI surveillance.
-This angers Richie.
 Satriale's is prominently featured in the video game The Sopranos: Road to Respect.

-The interior walls of the storeroom where Emil "E-Mail" Kolar is murdered by Christopher Moltisanti have black and white framed photographs of classic actors and entertainers, like Humphrey Bogart, Frank Sinatra, Edward G. Robinson and Dean Martin, hanging on the walls.
+The interior walls of the storeroom where Emil "E-Mail" Kolar is murdered by Christopher Moltisanti have black and white framed photographs of classic actors and entertainers, like Humphrey Bogart, Frank Sinatra, Edward G. Robinson, and Dean Martin, hanging on the walls.

-Satriale's is possibly based on Sacco's Meat Market located at 806 3rd Avenue in Elizabeth, New Jersey which served as the unofficial criminal headquarters of "Uncle Joe" Giacobbe, a veteran made man in the DeCavalcante crime family.
+Satriale's is possibly based on Sacco's Meat Market located at 806 3rd Avenue in Elizabeth, New Jersey, which served as the unofficial criminal headquarters of "Uncle Joe" Giacobbe, a veteran made man in the DeCavalcante crime family.